BIOGRAPHY - Under Revision

 * * *

-Although it has enriched our lives, our foreign travel is over now.
+Although it has enriched our lives, foreign travel is over for us now.
 I almost want to say ‘Thank god,’ because we had some pretty dismal times abroad, especially in England— the awful pub grub, our rental car a horror (though Judy drove left-lane like a champ).
 The house we leased in Madeley Village, complete with cats, had things that tended to break down, like the furnace and hot water heater.

 * * *